AcalaNetwork/acala-evm-dev-docs/tooling/development-account/README.md

 for more details, checkout [address binding](https://guide.acalaapps.wiki/general/address-binding) on acala wiki.

 ### On Mandala
-There is no UI available for Mandala address binding, so we will need to do this manually
+There is no UI available for Mandala address binding, but we can still do this manually.

 #### 1) Create the signature of the claim on the [EVM+ Playground](https://evm.acala.network/#/Bind%20Account)